I Will Dare: Release

 A 1986 live recording of the song is found on the 2017 album For Sale: Live at Maxwell's 1986.

 Critical reception

 AllMusic writes that the song "stands as perhaps the band's most beloved song and is a touchstone for their mid-'80s heyday, not to mention its status in the jangle and college rock canons."

 The song has been ranked by many music writers as one of the best Replacements songs.
 Ultimate Classic Rock ranked the song as the best Replacements song, calling it "As bouncy, jangly and infectious as an early Beatles hit."
-PopMatters named it their second best song, dubbing it "without a doubt the band's most consumable and forthright pop song" and calling it the best opening track on any Replacements album.
+PopMatters named it their fifth best song, dubbing it "without a doubt the band's most consumable and forthright pop song" and calling it the best opening track on any Replacements album.
 Diffuser.fm ranked it the band's ninth best song.

 The song has been included in The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.